kimcheru18/define-statement-of-purpose-node-capstone/README.md

 # User Stories & Initial UX

 **Landing Page**
-Initial landing page is an explanation of what the app is for, user will swipe through information and instructions to get to the "Answer Questions" page
+Initial landing page has login and register option.
+It also has an explanation of what the app is for, user will login or register and then login and then click "Let's get started."
+Also, at the top of this page in the nav bar are links to Reflect, Create and Review.
+See more info on Reflect, Create, Review page below.
 ![image1]

 **Answer Questions Page**
-User will answer a question and swipe to the next question
+Step 1 User will answer all questions on page.
+Step 2 user lists values and beliefs.
+User will then click "Save and continue."

 ![image1]

-**Create "Statement of Purpose" Page**
-User will create statement of purpose or will swipe to use template
+**Instructions for creating SOP Page**
+Step 3 User can choose to create SOP free-style by clicking "Create free-style" or use a template by clicking "Create with template."
+The template will be filled in with their answers from questions page.
+User can edit if desired.

 ![image1]

+**Create Free-style Page**
+Step 4 User creates SOP in textarea, then clicks "Save"

 **Template Page**
-User will have the option to use first template or swipe through several more and fill in the blanks to create their statement of purpose
+Alternatively, Step 4 Users answers from the questions page will be inserted in input fields where user can alter text.
+User clicks "Save" to continue

 ![image1]

-**Completed Statement of Purpose Page**
-This page will have the users Statement of Purpose displayed, user can swipe to Values page from here
+**Completed Statement of Purpose and Add Goals Page** This page will have the users SOP displayed, along with a section to create goals.
+Once goals are created, user clicks "Save" to continue.

 ![image1]
-**Values Page**
-Displays users Values that they entered in the question section.
-User can swipe back to Statement of Purpose or swipe forward to Beliefs.
+**SOP, Values, Beliefs, Goals Page**
+Users SOP is displayed along with their Values, Beliefs and Goals.
+They have the option to click the edit button on Values and Beliefs which will direct them back to the Answer Questions Page where they can update their answers, values and beliefs.
+User may also click the edit button for Goals which will direct them back to Completed Statement of Purpose and Add Goals Page.

 ![image1]
-**Beliefs Page**
-Displays users Beliefs that they entered in the question section.
-User can swipe back to Values or swipe forward to Goals.

-![image1]
-**Goals Page**
-This page is where users enter goals and steps to complete these goals.
-Once created, you will be able to swip to this page from Beliefs.

-**Information Page**
+**Reflect, Create, Review Page**
-This page will have more information about creating a Statement of Purpose.
+Reflect: Directs user to their existing SOP, Values, Beliefs and Goals.
+Create: Directs user to Instructions for creating SOP Page where they can alter their SOP, either by clicking "Create free-style" where their SOP will be displayed in the textarea or clicking "Create with template" where their answers from the questionaire will be displayed in the input fields.
+Review: Directs user to Answer Questions Page where they can alter their answers, values and beliefs.

 # API Documentation